vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/omnia_startup.rst

 * The OIM must be connected to the internet in order to download the required packages for cluster deployment and configuration.
 * The OIM should have two NICs in active state.
 One of them is used to connect to the public network whereas the other one is used to communicate within the cluster.
-* Ensure that either Podman container engine is installed on your OIM.
+* Ensure that Podman container engine is installed on your OIM.
 * Ensure that the OIM hostname prerequisites are met.
 Here's a list of guidelines to follow while setting up the hostname:

     .. include:: ../../Appendices/hostnamereqs.rst